Keyhole

 Technical notes

 The useful boundary is the handoff.
 The agent can still complete the setup task, but the secret itself stays in a local system the developer controls.
+I built the local form, CLI workflow, and storage handoff as one small product rather than asking users to change how they already manage secrets.

 Status